Lakshminarayananc/agile-web-development-report/diary.md

 I used slides I found from the Internet and covered a few of the most important Rails security threats and how to prevent them.
 (Cookie-based session vulnerabilities, SQL injection, XSS, CSRF, Javascript attacks, DOS, etc.)

 This was a typical boring lecture and not as good as the best ones found on the Internet.
 I believe a demo of the most important threats plus a pointer to a security checklist would have been better.

+(A note added after the course: According to student feedback, the students liked this lecture very much.
+Very surprising.
+One of the reasons may be that the lecture is a set of individual topics.
+If you don't understand one of the topics, you can still follow and understand the rest of them.)

 ### General notes: